astronomer/docs/software/houston-api-examples.md

 ## Example mutations

 Mutations make a change to your platform's underlying database.
-For some common examples, read below.
+The following sections describe some common examples.

 ### Create a Deployment

-To create a Deployment, you'll need Workspace Admin permissions and a -**Workspace ID**.
+To create a Deployment, you need Workspace Admin permissions and a **Workspace ID**.
 To retrieve this value, run `astro workspace list`.
 Alternatively, open a Workspace in the Software UI and copy the value after `/w/` in your Workspace URL (for example `https://app.basedomain/w/<workspace-id>`).

 This example mutation creates a Deployment with the Celery executor and the latest Runtime version.
 It then returns the Deployment's ID and configuration to confirm that it was successfully created.